 The following are the critical judgements, apart from those involving estimations (which are presented separately below), that management has made in the process of applying Vesteda’s accounting policies and that have the most significant effect on the amounts recognised in financial statements.

-A property sale is recognised when the beneficial ownership, including the financial rights and risks of the ownership, has been transferred.
+A property sale is recognised when the beneficial ownership, including the control of the property, has been transferred.